dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-ms-teams.md

 title: "Post to Microsoft Teams when a job finishes"
 id: webhooks-guide-zapier-ms-teams
 slug: zapier-ms-teams
-description: Use Zapier and webhooks to send info to Microsoft Teams
+description: Use Zapier and the dbt Cloud API to post to Microsoft Teams
 ---

 This guide will show you how to set up an integration between dbt Cloud jobs and Microsoft Teams using [dbt Cloud Webhooks](/docs/deploy/webhooks) and Zapier, similar to the [native Slack integration](/faqs/accounts/slack).